asaphkalala/finalyearproject/README.md

 ﻿# Final year project
 ## Afro Hair Modelling Tool ##
 A modelling tool for the purposes of trying to simulate afro-curly hair using openGL/C++.
+Adapted from Pavel Rudko's Hair Plugin on Github, in addition to NVIDIA's Hair Course Notes from SIGGRAPH 2010 and several other repositories.

 ### Camera Controls
 * Mouse controls to scroll and rotate camera view